BloomTech-Labs/didact-fe/README.md

 <br>
 Udemy Affiliate API is currently at version 2.0 and the root endpoint is https://www.udemy.com/api-2.0/ for all resources."

+### How To Deploy The Frontend

+You can use the hosting service of your preference.
+To deploy the frontend, ensure you add the environment variable specified below on your hosting platform.
+Your hosting service will need to issue out the "npm run build" command to build your project.

+If using Netlify, here are the deploy settings that worked for us:

+Base directory: didact
+Build command: npm run build
+Publish directory: didact/build

 # Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following: